Lights for Illuminating Paintings

 Zoom lights for varying painting sizes

-Zoom lighting fixtures allow the beam angle to be adjusted without changing fixtures.
+Zoom lighting fixtures allow the beam angle to be adjusted without changing fixtures, making them one of the best lighting choices for paintings when collections contain artworks of different sizes.

 Why Zoom matters: